Ossibo/DirectX-12-engine/README.md

 ## DirectX 12 rendering engine

-This program is by no means done or is a good example of DirectX12 should be built but may give some insight on how it works.
+This program is by no means done but is an example giving insight on how it works in DirectX12.

 We utilize Assimp to load our obj models and for textures we use WIC.